icinganalysis/icinganalysis.github.io/content/Design Manuals.md

 ## Conclusions

 By 1963 the comprehensive ADS-4 was available.
-Aircraft icing was largely viewed as a "solved" problem, and NASA resources were largely devoted to other tasks, such as space exploration (ADS-4 was published by the FAA, not NASA).
+Aircraft icing was largely viewed as a "solved" problem.
+NACA had been subsumed by NASA, and NASA resources were largely devoted to other tasks, such as space exploration (ADS-4 was published by the FAA, not NASA).